Space-Eternity-3/Space-Eternity-3/README.md

 ### Steps
 - Open project from Unity Hub using the specific Unity Editor version.
-- Open `ServerReady` folder (contains node.js multiplayer server project)
+- Open `ServerReady` folder (contains node.js multiplayer server project).

 ### How to run
-- To build the client, open Unity Editor and follow: File -> Build Settings... (and choose the platform) -> Build And Run
+- To build the client, open Unity Editor and follow: File -> Build Settings... -> Build And Run.
-- To run the server, run the following commands in directory with the multiplayer server:
+- To run the server, run the following commands in the directory with multiplayer server:
   ```
   npm i
   node index.js